prashantig25/Perceptual_unc_aug_task_pupil/README.md

 # Where can I get the data from?

-To access all the raw behavioral and pupillometry data (preprocessed versions also included), please use INSERT GIN REPO LINK.
+To access all the raw behavioral and pupillometry data (preprocessed versions also included), please follow these steps:

-Please download the .zip file from the 'main' branch of this repository.
-Add all the extracted files (called 'pupil_dataset') to the repository folder on your local path.
+1. Download Datalad (https://handbook.datalad.org/en/latest/intro/installation.html) to your computer.
+2. Next, clone the repo with the data using this command (datalad clone git@gin.g-node.org:/prashantig25/pupil_dataset.git) using command prompt.
+3. If the cloned folder is NOT already inside the path of the repo, please move it inside the repo folder.
+4. Change the current directory on your command prompt to the directory of the cloned repo.
+5. Finally, to save the data use this command (datalad get .).

 # How to reproduce all the analyses?